lightning/bolts/07-routing-gossip.md

 #### Requirements

 The sender:
+  - SHOULD NOT send this to a peer which does not offer `gossip_queries`.
   - MUST NOT send `query_short_channel_ids` if it has sent a previous `query_short_channel_ids` to this peer and not received `reply_short_channel_ids_end`.
   - MUST set `chain_hash` to the 32-byte hash that uniquely identifies the chain that the `short_channel_id`s refer to.